leomao/dotfiles/README.md

 One can add custom settings in `~/.gitconfig.local`.
 Notice that this configuration use [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) as the pager of `git diff` and `git show`.
-If you don't want to use the zsh config, you should overwrite this settings in `~/.gitconfig.local`.
+If you don't want to use the zsh config, you should overwrite this setting in `~/.gitconfig.local`.

 ## Fontconfig